seabird-chat/seabird-core/README.md

 ## Building

-The easiest way to build and deploy `seabird-core` is to use the [official docker images](https://hub.docker.com/r/belak/seabird-core).
+The easiest way to build and deploy `seabird-core` is to use the [official docker images](https://hub.docker.com/r/seabirdchat/seabird-core).
 The `go` and `rust` tags point to the Go and Rust implementations respectively on the master branch.
+Additionally, the `latest` tag will point to whichever implementation is given focus when implementing.
+This is currently the `rust` version.

-In order to build these, you can use the following:
+In order to build these, you can use one of the following:

 ```sh
 docker build -t seabird-core:go -f Dockerfile-go .